XHIA-TV: History

 After the November 1975, notice that revoked Acosta Castañeda's stations, an official call for bids was put out in November 1976, for a new station on channel 2 in Torreón, which would have held the callsign XHHT-TV.
 However, this never happened, and by the late 1970s it was listed as being a Tele-Cadena Mexicana station outside of the Canal 13 network, operated with the help of SOMER (Sociedad Mexicana de Radio).
 This status only applied to XHIA, XHJMA and XHCG.
 For the next 20 years, XHIA remained on the air as an independent station, though it offered fewer hours of programming than the other stations in the Comarca Lagunera.
 On one Wednesday in 1986, for instance, the two Televisa stations went on the air in the morning and Canal 13 near midday, but XHIA did not begin programming until 6pm.

 By May 8, 1997, when the station celebrated 30 years of broadcasting, XHIA had significantly expanded its local programming.
 It signed on with a local show known as Amanecer Lagunero, with telenovelas through the day and news and talk programming in the evenings.
-A week later, however, the station went off the air as 11 unionized employees began a strike that would last two and a half years.
+A week later, however, the station went off the air as 11 unionized employees began a strike that lasted two and a half years.
 The strikers claimed violations of their collective contract, including unjustified firings and failure to make mandated contributions.
 The station remained off the air until December 20, 1999, when with the strike resolved, it resumed broadcasting much the same programming; however, in that time, it had lost its coverage on the Torreón cable system, and promotions for XHIA's discussion shows emphasized that it was not on cable.

-After a 2004, expiration of their concessions, concerns about the continued legality of the Acosta Castañeda stations arose, and they would each disappear after being raided by federal authorities.
-For XHIA, that raid would come on August 24, 2006, when federal authorities seized the station, by now exclusively broadcasting from a studio at its mountaintop site, and took it off the air.
+After a 2004, expiration of their concessions, concerns about the continued legality of the Acosta Castañeda stations arose, and they each disappeared after being raided by federal authorities.
+For XHIA, that raid came on August 24, 2006, when federal authorities seized the station, by now exclusively broadcasting from a studio at its mountaintop site, and took it off the air.